ONLYOFFICE/DocumentServer/ROADMAP.md

 ### All editors

 * File menu reworked: added file names, new Protect tab
-* New interface languages: Sinhala (Sri Lanka)
+* New interface language: Sinhala (Sri Lanka)
 * New locale: Dansk (Danmark)
 * Support for opening the following formats: MHTML, SXC, ET, ETT, SXI, DPS, DPT, SXW, STW, WPS, WPT
 * New embedded Help language: Turkish
 * New feature: text tips for color palettes
 * New feature: headers for columns in lists